 - You’ll have vendor support, with support tickets, a helpline and sometimes a service level agreement

-- Full accredited training for developers and users from the software vendor
+- Full Sitecore accreditation training for developers and users from the software vendor

 - Agencies are often accredited enabling customers to choose a partner who has a proven reputation for producing great work